triha74/gosonic/README.md

-# go-sonic
+# gosonic

-A modern, Docker-based CI/CD pipeline tool written in Go.
+A modern, fully portable, Docker-based CI/CD task execution tool written in Go.

 ## Overview

-go-sonic provides a unified way to build, test, package and deploy applications using Docker containers.
-It uses a simple YAML configuration file to define stages and their execution environments.
+gosonic provides a unified way to build, test, package and deploy applications using Docker containers.
+It uses a simple YAML configuration file to define stages and their execution environments. gosonic is not a CI/CD pipeline tool, it is a task execution tool, which means that its used within a CI/CD pipeline task to execute a set of commands.
+So while its similar to tools like Github Actions in its configuration, it is not ment as a replacement for a CI/CD pipeline tool but rather as a replacement for tools like `make` or `Makefile` to execute a set of commands.

 ## Features